Acute Heart Failure

 Complications of Treatment

-• Risks: Over-diuresis leading to renal dysfunction, hypokalemia, and activation of neurohormonal systems.
+• Risks: Over-diuresis leading to renal dysfunction, hypokalaemia, and activation of neurohormonal systems

 References